Sri Lanka · Dossier

 From luxury beach resorts along the southern coast to colonial hill country estates, this island nation provides diverse venues for intimate ceremonies and grand celebrations

-With its warm hospitality, exotic cuisine, and stunning natural beauty, Sri Lanka creates magical moments that you and your guests will treasure forever
+With its warm hospitality, exotic cuisine, and stunning natural beauty, Sri Lanka creates considered moments that you and your guests will treasure forever

 The island's year-round tropical climate and affordable luxury make it an ideal destination for couples seeking an exotic yet accessible wedding paradise

-Couples drawn to Sri Lanka also love nearby Maldives and Bali, Indonesia for a similar wedding experience.
+Couples drawn to Sri Lanka often stay at nearby Maldives and Bali, Indonesia.
+Same weather window, a slightly different room.

 Diverse Stunning Venues